SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/05-Angular-Installation.md

 Most of the modern **IDEs** support TypeScript or have **plugins** that we can install.

 For example, **Visual Studio Code** fully supports TypeScript, without the need for any plugins.

+When using VSCode for writing Angular, the "**Angular Language Service**" extension could be installed, which will help to receive intellisense when binding class properties or components into HTML files.

 Also, with **Angular CLI**, **everything** is included.